pandoc-ext/fonts-and-alignment/README.md

 | `serif`     | `rm`       | `\textrm{...}` | `\begin{rmfamily}...\end{rmfamily}` | Serif font family.         |
 | `smallcaps` | `sc`       | `\textsc{...}` | `\begin{scshape}...\end{scshape}`   | Small capitals font style. |

-__Please make sure that your font has support for the style you wish to use in your document.__
+__Please make sure that your font has support for the styles you wish to use in your document.
+Otherwise LaTeX will substitute the font with its default font giving you unexpected results.__

 The following font sizes have also been defined for inline and block elements: